HOW DO YOU PICK A BRAKE PAD?

 The Brake Disc (Brake Rotor), which is what the brake pads squeeze against to stop the wheels;

-The Brake Pads, which are specially made heat-resistant buffers that absorb motion energy through friction in order to stop your car.
+The Brake Pad, is a specially made heat-resistant buffer that absorbs motion energy through friction in order to stop your car.

 To learn how disc brakes work, click here to read our article “How Do Brakes Work?”